nunchistudio/websites/domains/temporal.land/pages/committee.md

 ### Areas in scope

 The TLC focuses on the following end-user related topics:
-- Developing, managing, and operating Temporal Land.
+- Developing, managing, and operating Temporal and Temporal Land.
 - Design, definition, and development of new specifications and integrations.
 - Temporal Land delivery and release management.
 - Temporal Land management and operations.